 Murder, Fraud, and Anarchy.
 [86-101]

-When between her and her foesThis frankly gaseous saviour, although it accumulates a degree of grandeur as its manifestations scales, seems a little impalpable to defeat the forces of evil.
-It manages it though; which leads to the first iteration of the poem's great refrain:
+When between her and her foesThis frankly gaseous saviour, although it accumulates a degree of grandeur as its manifestations scales, seems a little impalpable, at least in terms of the likelihood of a vapour managing actually to defeat the forces of evil.
+It does manages it, though; which leads to the first iteration of the poem's great refrain:

 A mist, a light, an image rose,